beccauwu/Project-3/README.md

 **Pylint**

 I have pylint installed on VSCode so I have been able to sort out problems as they come.
-There are still some flags which I am aware of but they are not anything that impact the functionality of the app nor are they many times possible to solve:
+There are still some flags which I am aware of but they are not anything that impact the functionality of the app nor are they many times possible to solve easily:

 * run.py
   * **anomalous backslashes:**
     This error is due to the project logo print out at the start using backslashes to draw the logo.
 It is the best way to do it and I like having the logo there as a buffer when starting the app.
 * exportpdf.py
   * **variable name doesn't conform to snake_case naming style:**
-    The reason for the variables to be named that is to avoid confusion and in the case of variables 't' and 't2', the preferred names 'tbl' and 'tbl_two' are already used as parameters in the function which makes it impossible to rename them.
+    The reason for the variables to be named that is to avoid confusion and in the case of variables 't' and 't2', the preferred names 'tbl' and 'tbl_two' are already being used as parameters in the function which makes it impossible to rename them.
 Any other names would not be as clear as these are.

 <img src="assets/img/invalid-name.png" alt="Screenshot of function with invalid name error" height="400"/>